Abibubble/milestone2-harry-potter-quiz/README.md

     * This meant I could then refer to the object depending on which house was chosen much simpler.
     * I then used a seperate function to refer to a specific question within the question set, which solved my problem.

-3. The randomiseQuestionOrder function wasn't accessing the question and answer content as it should have been.
+3. The randomiseQuestionOrder() function wasn't accessing the question and answer content as it should have been.
-    * Originally, I had my random question generator set up to find a number between 0 and 9 using Math.floor(), to then use with indexing to find a question.
+    * Originally, I had my randomiseQuestionOrder() set up to find a number between 0 and 9 using Math.floor(), to then use with indexing to find a question.
     * However, due to bug #2, this didn't function was I intended.
     * I then changed it to Math.ceil(), to find a random number between 1 and 10.
     * Using this number, I concatenated the letter Q in front of the number, and set that to the variable of currentQuestion.